NCIOCPL/r4r-content/resources/resource53.md

 poc:
   - email: CIPINDDirectory@mail.nih.gov
 ---
-A centralized resource to facilitate the sharing of IND information.
+A centralized resource to facilitate the sharing of IND information that provides a listing of known INDs for investigational agents and contact information for the sponsors.